Jakee4488/Mushroom_Classification/README.md

 ## Contact

-For any questions or feedback, please contact [Your Name] at [Your Email Address] or visit my GitHub profile at [Your GitHub Username].
+For any questions or feedback, please contact Jacob Binu at jacobbinu4488code@gmail.com